polterguy/polterguy.github.io/index.md

 ![Magic's Machine Learning parts](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/machine-learning.jpg)

 Creating a Machine Learning training model is incredibly difficult unless you know what you're doing.
-With Aista Magic Cloud it becomes 1,000 times easier, and you can literally do it by pointing Aista to your existing website, have our web scraper crawl your website, resulting in a custom AI expert system model in some few seconds.
+With Magic Cloud it becomes 1,000 times easier, and you can literally do it by pointing to your existing website, have our web scraper crawl your website, resulting in a custom AI expert system model in some few seconds.

 ## The frontend generator

-In addition to the backend web API generator, Aista also contains a frontend generator, that creates a fully functional frontend web application for you in seconds.
+In addition to the backend web API generator, also contains a frontend generator, that creates a fully functional frontend web application for you in seconds.
 The generated code is perfect Angular code, and can be modified according to your needs after the generator is done.